Snow sculpting has been part of the life of the Québec scene for years.

 To celebrate the 25th anniversary of the event, a fourth component was created.
 The Next Generation aimed to promote snow sculpture among the youth of Québec registered in a college or university art program, to ensure the continuity and the development of this art form.

 Over the years, this prestigious activity underwent many modifications before becoming the outstanding presentation we now enjoy.
 That is how the International Snow Sculpture Competition forged an enviable credibility and reputation throughout the world.
 It is the oldest snow sculpture competition and one of the most prestigious.
-Every year, sculptors from the four corners of the earth meet the challenge to create a work of art with this ephemeral and fragile medium under extraordinary conditions.
+Every year, sculptors from around the world take on the challenge to create a work of art with this ephemeral and fragile medium under extraordinary conditions.

 Seeing a sculpture being created, discovering it and watching it come to life is pure magic.
-The many enthusiasts on site for the whole night, this magical night because of the powerful silence interrupted only by the final hammer blows of the artists, who create like a song in the night, confirming that the Québec Winter Carnival’s International Snow Sculpture Competition is an extraordinary event.
+There are many enthusiasts on site for the whole magical night as the powerful silence is only interrupted by the final hammer blows of the artists who create like a song in the night, confirming that the Québec Winter Carnival’s International Snow Sculpture Competition is an extraordinary event.